ethanvachon/workbook/src/reflections/wk3/quiz3.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation is the practice of grouping together data and methods in a way where only the objects methods are the only things that have access to the data.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->